Special topics courses provide an opportunity for in-depth study of topics not offered elsewhere and of topics of current significance.

 Instructor: Fatemeh Tavasolli

-Description: “his course provides an applied introduction to machine learning.
+Description: An applied introduction to machine learning.
 Students learn how to design, train, evaluate, and improve predictive models using real-world datasets and industry-standard tools in Python.

 Topics include data preparation, supervised learning methods (such as linear models, classification, decision trees, and ensemble methods), model evaluation, regularization, and an introduction to neural networks.
 The course emphasizes understanding the full machine learning process, from preparing raw data to building and evaluating reliable models, through guided coding exercises and practical applications.